What are people asking us?

 Lithium carbonate (Lithicarb FC) 400 mg tablet has been discontinued and will be delisted 1 March 2019.
 The 250 mg tablets remain available for now.
 400 mg long-acting tablets and 250 mg capsules remain available.

 HPV vaccine (Gardasil)

-Remaining stock of Gardasil 9 vaccine is being limited to school based programmes and high risk patients (people with HIV infection, transplant patients and post chemotherapy).
-More stock is expected in September 2018.
+More stock of HPV vaccine has arrived.
+We are working on getting stock first to school based programmes and high risk patients (people with HIV infection, transplant patients and post chemotherapy).
+The Ministry of Health will keep vaccinators informed.

 Doctors are now able to prescribe medicines that contain cannabidiol (CBD).
 PHARMAC takes a consistent and evidence-based approach to consider the funding of any medicine.
 No application for funding any products that contain cannabidiol has yet demonstrated to us that it is the next best use of the public funds available for medicines.
 Contact Ministry of Health to find out more about prescribing cannabis-based products

 Palbociclib is an oral treatment indicated for patients with hormone receptor (HR)-positive human epidermal growth factor receptor 2 (HER2)-negative locally-advanced or metastatic breast cancer.

 PHARMAC has received a funding application from the supplier of palbociclib and we will be considering this using our usual processes.